wheatstalk/cdk-git-tags/README.md

 # CDK Git Tags

-Tag your stack and resources according to information in your git repository.
+Tag your stack and resources with information in your git repository.
 The tags will be taken from the git repository when you synthesize your app.

 ![An example of the applied tags](images/tags.png)